 What does it mean if you have a few hens that stop laying eggs simultaneously?
-Does it mean they’re sick, or are they all broody?
-Either is possible, but having multiple hens that aren’t laying eggs is pretty excessive.
+Does it mean they’re sick?
+Or are they all broody?
+Either is possible.
+But having multiple hens that aren’t laying eggs is pretty excessive.
 Unless they are sick, stressed, or molting.
 However, there are other reasons hens won’t lay eggs.

 In another post I covered various illnesses and problems that, if afflicting the backyard flock, could cause hens to stop laying eggs.
-Although, in this blog, I’m going to go over signs of a broody hen or hens.
+Although, in this article, I’m going to go over signs of a broody hen or hens.

 What is a broody hen?
 The dictionary describes ‘broody’ (as in this case) as disposed to sit on eggs to hatch them.
 This is a really great definition, because that is exactly what a broody hen does.
 She sits on eggs, usually none of which are her own, all in order to have babies.

 Her metaphorical, biological clock is ticking.
 And that hen wants some chicks.
-So, instinctually she no longer will lay any eggs herself.
+So instinctually she no longer will lay any eggs herself.
 Instead she will lay on any and all eggs.
 Typically there are one or two favorite nesting boxes in the coop.
 And the broody hen will remain on the eggs faithfully, waiting until a chick will hatch.

 Throughout the day or days, the other hens will lay their eggs, which will greatly upset this mother-to-be when she gets uprooted.
 However, nature calls, so it can’t be avoided.
 But it increases her chances of having more chicks.
-Because, she will even steal other eggs from nearby nests if she can.
+Because she will even steal other eggs from nearby nests if she can.